-- Concert - Saturday December 3, 2016, at 7:30 pm.
+Saturday December 3, 2016, at 7:30 pm.
 The choir, joined by soloists Kelsey Taylor and Eugenia Dermentzis, and the Toronto Sinfonietta, will perform Vivaldi’s Gloria, Mendelssohn’s From Heaven on High and selections from Handel’s Messiah.
-We have invited a special guest - an English handbell choir.
+We have invited a special guest - Bells of St. Matthew’s handbell choir.
 As always, the audience will join us in a carol sing-a-long.
 It promises to be another memorable concert!
 Tickets are $30, $25 in advance, $15 for students and Free for children 12 and under.
 For more info call 416-960-5551.

 Interested In Singing With Us?

 Our 70+ member choir includes students, alumni, Ryerson faculty and staff, and community members.
 We rehearse on Mondays at Oakham House (Gould and Church streets) from 7:00 pm to 9:00 pm.